 In this period kittens should also get their first vaccination against feline distemper and other illnesses.
 Also, check if they don’t have worms.

 The kittens will learn to use the litter box.
 They do this by imitating the mother.
-You can help to put the little cat in the right place if it considers urinating or relieving nature elsewhere.
+Although she will pick up her normal life, taking care of kittens is still her task.
+Cat owners can help to put the little cat in the right place if it considers urinating or relieving nature elsewhere.
 Read more about litter box problems.

-You can train your kitten to show good behavior.
+You can train your kitten to show good behaviour.

-A new owner will appear, choosing his favorite from the litter.
+A new owner will appear, choosing his favourite from the litter.
 Make sure that you send your kitten to a real cat lover.